 With all of them settled on the half-broken furniture, some of them poking at the locks of various trunks, Dylis made her way down another hatch and a couple of stairs.
 It was well past midnight and each floor she passed was empty of life.
 Rhian's building had never been one for late night parties; unless they'd been arranged by Dylis.

 She hesitated in front of Rhian's door.
-It's hardly the first time you've woken her up in the middle of the night, she thought to herself, forcing herself to knock.
+It's hardly the first time you've woken her up in the middle of the night, she thought, forcing herself to knock.
 At least you're sober this time around.

 It wasn't Rhian who opened the door.